Kirk Williams Jr.: Early life and career

 Kirk Jr. attended Woodlands High School in Hartsdale, New York, where he played varsity basketball for three seasons and football for two seasons.
 As a junior, he averaged 16.5 points per game.
 In his senior season, Williams averaged 17.1 points, 7.6 rebounds, and 2.5 steals, helping his team finish with an 18–5 record.
 He also earned All-State and all-conference honors.

 College career

 Williams played his first three seasons of college basketball at Longwood University with the Lancers under head coach Mike Gillian.
 He capped his freshman year averaging 7.6 points, 4.1 rebounds, and 1.1 assists.
+Williams played his final year of college basketball at the University of Bridgeport with the Purple Knights.